Shopify/product-reviews-sample-app/docs/theme-app-extension.md

 ![add theme blocks](images/theme-blocks.png)

+> :exclamation: Theme App Extensions can only integrate with Online Store 2.0 themes such as the default Dawn theme, which is Shopify's Online Store 2.0 reference theme.

 ## 7. Verify the extension

 _The last step is to verify that the extension is working as-expected._